Usually, you must pay taxes when you import goods. For some goods, you also pay customs duties.

 Changing the customs declaration

-If you think Norwegian Customs has charged too much in duties or tax, you can send an appeal to the Norwegian Tax Administration.
+If you think Norwegian Customs has charged the incorrect amount of tax or duties, you can send an appeal to the Norwegian Tax Administration.

 If you have a business that is registered in the VAT register, you must pay VAT to the Norwegian Tax Administration.
 Any excise duties you are registered for must also be paid to the Tax Administration.